Caltech/USC Algebra & Geometry Seminar

 • Caltech location: Linde Hall (37), Room 187

-• USC location: Kaprelian Hall, Room 414.
-Special room on May 1st
+• USC location: Kaprelian Hall, Room 427.
+Note the room has changed.

 • Organizers: Yifeng Huang (USC), Wenyuan Li (USC), Weihong Xu (Caltech)